geowarsong/geowarsong/README.md

 - 🤖 Heavy daily use of **Claude Code** with **MCP servers** (Context7, Exa.ai, Memory Bank, Playwright).
 - 🧩 Develop **per-project LLMs**, mixing models like **Claude, OpenAI, Gemini**.
 - 💻 Build with **React (Next.js)**, **Node.js + TypeScript**, and **Python**.
-- ☁️ Manage infra with **Redis, Docker, Kubernetes, Terraform** for scalability and deployments.
+- ☁️ Manage infra and data with **Redis, Postgres, Docker, Kubernetes, Terraform** for scalability and deployments.

 ---